-specifies an alternative prefix that the server is to use for security checks on coupling facility data table access by CICS regions, instead of the server region user ID.
+Specifies a prefix for the server to use for security checks on coupling facility data table access by CICS regions, instead of the server region user ID.
 The prefix can be up to 8 characters, and should correspond to the prefix used to define profile names of CFDTs to RACF.
-This parameter is effective only if you specify SECURITYPREFIX=YES.
+This parameter is effective only when SECURITYPREFIX=YES is specified.